 Final Thoughts on Canadian Stocks Paying 100+ Years of Dividends

-The list of longest dividend paying Canadian companies that have attained 100+ years of consecutively paying dividends is short and select.
-There are only 6 Canadian companies that have done so.
+The list of longest dividend-paying Canadian companies that have attained 100+ years of consecutive dividend payments is short and select.
+Only six Canadian companies have done so.
 This is about 0.40% out of the over 1,500 companies listed on Canadian stock exchanges (TSX).
 This percentage makes the list even more selective than the Canadian Dividend Aristocrats.
-It is interesting but not surprising that the majority of the companies on this list are also dividend growth stocks .
+It is interesting but not surprising that the majority of the companies on this list are also dividend growth stocks in Canadian dollars.
 This list serves as a starting point for further research.

 Related Articles on Dividend Power